 Maintaining a current and up-to-date core is one of the most important things you can do to keep your site free from malicious activity and malware, and Flywheel has you covered!

-Because Flywheel handle updates for you, you cannot run updates from within the WordPress backend.
-Instead, you can check to see if you’re running the most recent version of WordPress by going to the “Advanced” tab for your site in the Flywheel control panel:
+Because Flywheel handles updates for you, you cannot run updates from within the WordPress backend like you might on other hosts or on a local setup.
+Instead, you can check to see if you’re running the most recent version of WordPress by going to the “Advanced” tab for your site in the Flywheel dashboard: